 According to Germany's international broadcaster, DW Akademie, The Forest Raised a Christmas Tree is Russia's most popular Christmas tune.
 It is one of the rare songs that isn't about religion, but a fir tree nurtured by the forest and becoming a decorated tree for Christmas.

 The song was written by a biologist, German-Russian Leonid Karlovich Beckmann for his young daughter.
-His wife was a pianist and wrote it down the lyrics, by borrowing them from a poem by Raisa Kudasheva.
+His wife was a pianist and wrote the lyrics by borrowing them from a poem by Raisa Kudasheva.

 Христос рождается сегодня